-Yep, exposing bare skin to sunlight products vitamin D in big numbers.
+Exposing bare skin to sunlight produces vitamin D in large amounts.
 Sunscreen can reduce this effect, but it won’t stop it entirely.
-No beauty product on the market can block 100% of incident rays.
+No product on the market can block 100% of incident rays.

-Each sun lotion will still allow a bit to pass through.
-For people who suffer from a lack of vitamin D, try getting sun at the non-peak hours, on body parts, or for a few minutes each day.
+Any sunscreen will still allow some rays to pass through.
+For people who suffer from a lack of vitamin D, try getting sun on body parts at non-peak hours or for a few minutes each day.

 Sunscreen Myth #6: Is the shade UV-free?

-Again, there’s no doubt that many ultraviolet rays fail to reach in the shade.
-Although lesser in quantity, reflected UV rays are still present.
+There’s no doubt that many ultraviolet rays fail to reach the shade.
+But although lesser in quantity, reflected UV rays are still present.
 Sticking to shady areas should be one of your measures, not the only one.

 Sunscreen Myth #7: Do you need to slather up for a short exposure?